top of page

 About me..

-I undertake diagnostic assessments for people of all ages, as well as assessments for exam access arrangements and DSA applications and can provide training for anyone working with, or supporting people with dyslexia.
+I undertake diagnostic assessments for people of all ages, this is mainly focused on Dyslexia.
+Although I can investigate ADHD and/or Dyspraxia for students 18 and over.
+As well as completing assessments for exam access arrangements and DSA applications.

-When teaching I generally work 1:1 with learners who need additional support with literacy, numeracy and science.
+When teaching I generally work 1:1 with learners who need additional support with literacy or study skills.
 I have experience working with learners from Key Stage 2 up to and including sixth form.
 Having been a SENCo I am experienced at working with learners with a wide range of additional needs.

 I am based in Perrancoombe, Perranporth, Cornwall.